symphonists/symphony-extensions-network/README.md

 ### A) Branches, Releases & Version Numbers

 1. Use **[branches](https://guides.github.com/introduction/flow/)** to develop and maintain your extension on github.
-Your `master` branch should always represent a "stable" build of the extension.
-Ongoing development and experimental stuff should happen in separate branches.
+Your basic setup should contain a `master`-branch (representing the latest stable, tested and documented release) and an `integration`-branch (that is used for ongoing development and incoming pull requests and should cointain stable code too).
+Experimental and instable stuff should happen in separate feature-branches.
 2. Use **[releases](https://help.github.com/articles/creating-releases/)** to publish versions of your extension on github.
 3. Use **[semantic versioning](http://semver.org/)** for your extension's version numbers.
 4. Use **[tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging)** to tag you releases with the appropriate version number.
 Don't follow github's recommendation of adding a prefixed `v`, just use the plain version numbers as tag (e.g. `1.0.0` instead of `v1.0.0`)